Nuclear structure in Parity Doublet Model: Summary

 \section{Summary}

-In this work, using the extended parity doublet model~\cite{Motohiro:2015taa}, we calculated the properties of some nuclei in the mean field approximation to estimate the value of the chiral invariant mass preferred by nuclear properties.
-We observed that our results, especially the binding energies, are closest to the experiments when we take $m_0=700$~MeV.
-Therefore, we might conclude that the chiral invariant mass contribution to the nucleon mass is around $700$~MeV.
-To support this assertion, we have to study nuclear properties extensively by including pairing correlations and deformations, using more complete approaches such as (deformed) relativistic continuum Hartree-Bogoliubov (RCHB) theory which can provide an appropriate treatment of the pairing correlation in the presence of the continuum through the Bogoliubov transformation in a microscopic and self-consistent way~\cite{Meng:2015hta}.
-This task is relegated to a future study.
+In this work, using the extended parity doublet model~\cite{Motohiro:2015taa}, we calculated the properties of some stable nuclei in the mean field approximation to estimate the value of the chiral invariant mass preferred by nuclear properties.
+Since our primary goal in this work is to see if the parity doublet model can explain some basic nuclear properties such as the binding energy, we didn't consider pairing correlations which are essential for odd-even staggering in nuclear properties.
+We observed that our results are closest to the experiments when we take $m_0=700$~MeV.
+Therefore, we have concluded that the chiral invariant mass contribution to the nucleon mass is around $700$~MeV, which can be understood from the peculiar behavior of $\bar{\mu}^2/f_\pi^2$, $\lambda$, $\lambda_6 f_\pi^2$, $\langle\sigma\rangle$, and $\langle\omega_0\rangle$ as the value of $m_0$ changes.
+We also calculated the neutron and proton masses in a nucleus and observed that the neutron-proton mass difference becomes larger in a isospin asymmetric nucleus.

+In the future we will extend our present study by including pairing correlations and deformations using more complete approaches such as (deformed) RCHB theory which can provide an appropriate treatment of the pairing correlation in the presence of the continuum through the Bogoliubov transformation in a microscopic and self-consistent way~\cite{Meng:2015hta}.